Lady Liberators: Publication history

 The Lady Liberators were created in 1970 for a single-issue story in Avengers volume 1 #83.
 Feminism was strong at the time, but the creators at Marvel Comics and superhero publications in general were still overwhelmingly male.
 They also considered their audience to be primarily male.
 Writer Roy Thomas created the group as a caricature of extreme feminism.
 The story introduces a new character called Valkyrie and gives her an origin story that involves gaining great power after experiencing constant sexism and dismissal from men.
 The Valkyrie's story is later revealed to be a lie and the character is actually Amora the Enchantress, a recurring foe of Thor and the Avengers.
 The design and name used for Valkyrie was later applied to real heroes in the Marvel Universe who worked alongside Thor, as well as the Avengers and the Defenders.

 The story ends with hero Clint Barton as Goliath lecturing the women Avengers that feminism and "women's lib" is not something to follow or take seriously.
 Scarlet Witch, who was able to see through Amora's deception and was able to single-handedly defeat her, argues that Barton is wrong and if sexist views don't lessen then the Lady Liberators may one day return.
 Though this finale scene is likely not meant to be taken seriously, Scarlet Witch's defense that Amora's argument about sexism had reason and only her methods were wrong led later readers to see this as one of several examples of her acting as a positive feminist character.

 When the Red Hulk appears, he fights several heroes and law enforcement agencies.
 She-Hulk is defeated by the creature and then is asked by S.H.I.E.L.D. to recruit a team of heroes to combat and subdue the Red Hulk.
-This short-lived team, consisting only of women heroes, is featured in Hulk volume 2 #7-9 (2008).
+This short-lived team, consisting only of women heroes, is featured in Hulk (vol. 2) #7-9 (2008).
 The storyline was written by Jeph Loeb and illustrated by Frank Cho.
-Although a comic book cover and the narration refer to the team as the Lady Liberators.
+Although they do not refer themselves by the moniker, the comic book cover and the narration refer to the team as the "Lady Liberators".
 The team was organized by S.H.I.E.L.D. for the purpose of subduing the Red Hulk.
 Once the mission was completed, the team disbanded.